kenric/makenovel/readme.md

 into a single (novel) file.

-To use label your chapters alphabetically as text files in a single folderlike this:
+To use label your chapters alphabetically as text files in a single folder like this:

 Chapter1.0_My-First-Chapter.txt